Ericsson/CodeCompass/doc/deps.md

 We are using ODB 2.5 which is not part of the official Ubuntu repositories, so it needs to be built manually.

-The odb installation uses the build2 build system.
+The ODB installation uses the build2 build system.
-(This is not needed for CodeCompass so you may delete it right after the installation of odb.)
+(Build2 is not needed for CodeCompass so you may delete it right after the installation of ODB.)
 ```bash
 wget https://download.build2.org/0.12.0/build2-install-0.12.0.sh
 sh build2-install-0.12.0.sh --yes --trust yes "<build2_install_dir>"